srv1054/slackcli/README.md

 The configuration file can be specified using the `-cfg` parameter.
 Specify a path and the filename.

 **Example**:
-* `slackcli -cfg /etc/filmBot.json -m "Hi I'm a bot using my config file for parameters"`
+* `slackcli -cfg /etc/filmBot.json -m "Hi I'm film bot talking about films using my config file for parameters"`
-* `slackcli -cfg /etc/weatherBot.json -m "Hi I'm a bot using my config file for parameters"`
+* `slackcli -cfg /etc/weatherBot.json -m "Hi I'm a weather bot, sunny as usual, using my config file for parameters"`

 If you do not specify the `-cfg` parameter, `slackcli` does (every time) check a default path to see if one exists.
 By using this default path you can simply the command line for a single use installation.
 Or at a minimum to have defaults if you forget a paramemter.